Learn why you can’t trust Esther Hicks, and who is Abraham Hicks, anyway? Here are fifteen good reasons and some answers based on verified claims…

 Two Is Medical Advice They Don’t Follow Themselves

-Jerry Hicks lost his battle with cancer after choosing a course of treatment that’s a direct contradiction of “the teachings of Abraham.”
+Jerry Hicks lost his battle with cancer after choosing a course of treatment in direct contradiction of “the teachings of Abraham.”

 While she blames victims of cancer for not getting their vibrations right, she’s silent on Jerry.
-He slept next to Abraham for 25 years.
-Esther described him as better at managing his vibration of anyone alive.
+He slept next to Abraham for 25 years, Esther described Jerry as better at managing his vibration than anyone else alive.

 But then, he died.